 Our friends at Scottish Terrier Emergency Rescue held their inaugural “down south” party on Sunday May 19, 2019 and as such linked paws with the London Scottie Club.

 The event, organised by LSC and STECS members Susie and Alan Page and attended by STECS regulars Cath Marchbank and Joy Gower, as well as other STECS volunteers, was a truly fun day out in the sunshine and top teen Scottie numbers.

-It was good to spot some LSC members, such as Sonya, Fraser, Sara Cox and Sarah Crehan, and also to mingle with more of the STECS team who are an establish nationwide charity for more than 40 years.
+It was good to spot some LSC members, such as Sonya Weiss, Fraser Grant, Sara Cox and Sarah Crehan, and also to mingle with more of the STECS team who are an establish nationwide charity for more than 40 years.